 About 29.5 million Americans suffer from migraine headaches, and migraines are the headache type that sends patients to the doctor more often than any other.
-If you’re dealing with migraines and you want innovative and effective solutions, see the team at Pain Medicine Consultants in Pleasant Hill, and Pleasanton, California, for effective solutions like magnesium infusions.
+If you’re dealing with migraines and you want innovative and effective solutions, see the team at Pain Medicine Consultants in Pleasant Hill, Pleasanton, and Corte Madera, California, for effective solutions like magnesium infusions.
 Book your appointment through the online tool or by phone now.

 Migraines are a severe kind of headache that typically cause throbbing pain.
 Migraines can cause such severe symptoms that they incapacitate you for hours, even days in some cases.
 For some sufferers, migraines start suddenly, but others experience warning signs called auras.

 Auras are sensory, motor, or verbal disturbances that usually start shortly before the migraine begins.
 They can include flashing lights or dark spots in your vision, hearing imaginary music, or a tingling sensation in your face, arm, or leg.

 The symptoms of a migraine often go beyond the pain.
 In addition to the throbbing head pain, you can experience some or all of the following symptoms:

 Your symptoms usually taper slowly until they're gone following a migraine, leaving you feeling drained and exhausted.

 At Pain Medicine Consultants, migraine treatment is based on the individual.
 Some patients respond well to oral medication, which can be either an as-needed medicine or a preventive one.